vsummet/IntroductionToComputerSystems/Labs/1-Framboise.md

 ### Start Up the Raspberry Pi

 Insert the micro-SD card into the slot on the bottom of the Pi.
-Connect the ethernet cable between the Pi and your laptop, then attach the power supply to its connector on the Pi.
+Connect the ethernet cable between the Pi and your laptop, then attach the power supply to its connector on the Pi. **Don't attach the power supply until the ethernet cable and the SD card are ready to go.**

 You should see a solid red light and a blinking green light.
 Wait about a minute until the green light stops blinking.